nick-jones/php-ucd/README.md

 ## Usage

-The primary interface to utilise is `UCD\Database`.
+The primary interface to utilise is `UCD\Collection`.
 This provides a number of methods to interrogate "codepoint assigned" entities (i.e. `Character`, `NonCharacter`, and `Surrogate` instances) that reside within the UCD:

-- `::locate(int $codepoint)` - resolves a codepoint assigned entity
+- `::getByCodepoint(int $codepoint)` - resolves a codepoint assigned entity
-- `::locateCharacter(int $codepoint)` - as above, but will only return `Character` instances
+- `::getCharacterByCodepoint(int $codepoint)` - as above, but will only return `Character` instances
+- `::allCharacters()` - returns an iterator for all `Character` instances
+- `::allNonCharacters()` - returns an iterator for all `NonCharacter` instances
-- `::all()` - returns an iterator for the entire database
+- `::allSurrogates()` - returns an iterator for all `Surrogate` instances
-- `::allCharacters()` - as above, but only iterating over `Character` instances
-- `::filter(callable $filter)` - filters the database by using the return value of the supplied callable
+- `::filterWith(callable $filter)` - filters the collection, using the return value of the supplied callable
-- `::filterCharacters(callable $filter)` - as above, but only filtering over `Character` instances
-- `::traverse(callable $callback)` - traverses the entire database, calling into the supplied callback with each entity
+- `::traverseWith(callable $filter)` - traverses the entire dataset, calling into the supplied callback with each entity
-- `::traverseCharacters(callable $callback)` - as above, but only traversing over `Character` instances

-The `UCD\Database` class defaults to using a generated dump of the UCD located within [`resources/generated/ucd`](resources/generated/ucd).
-This, whilst not the most efficient access the dataset, does provide the most reasonable means to provide out of the box functionality.
-It is possible to leverage different repository implementations by providing an instance of `UCD\Entity\Character\Repository` to the constructor of `UCD\Database`.
+All but the codepoint resolving methods return an instance of `Collection`, allowing you to chain.
+It is likely that you will want to leverage the default `Character\Repository` for resolution of characters, etc, in which case, calling `UCD\Collection::fromFullDatabase()` will give you an instance backed by the `PHPFileRepository`.
+You can, of course, leverage a different `Character\Repository` implementation.

-Because this project makes good use of [generators](https://php.net/generators), the memory footprint of interrogating the database is nominal.
+Because this project makes good use of [generators](https://php.net/generators), the memory footprint of interrogating the dataset is fairly nominal.

 ### Examples

 Say you wished to dump all characters that are numeric and reside outside of the Basic Latin (ASCII) block.
-You could simply leverage the `::filter(callable $filter)` method, as described above, to interrogate the properties of each `Character` instance.
+You could simply leverage the `::filterWith(callable $filter)` method, as described above, to interrogate the properties of each `Character` instance.
 You could then perhaps dump their latin equivalent representation by calling `::getNumber()` on the `Numericity` property.
 For example: